CleverCloud/documentation/content/doc/applications/php/_index.md

 ### Environment injection

-As mentionned above, Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.
+As mentioned above, Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.

 To access the variables, use the `getenv` function.
 So, for example, if